-We provide massage in Twickenham.
-This includes sports massage, pregnancy massage and deep tissue massage by physiotherapists or therapists with medical degrees.
+We provide a variety of massage in Twickenham styles.
+This includes sports , pregnancy and deep tissue massage by physiotherapists or therapists with medical degrees.

 At Move Physio, we offer massage that is moderate to firm in nature and specific to the areas that you need treating rather than following a massage routine.